 - Student Exercises.
 Locate these square roots by Gauss' method to within 0.1 of the answer.

-- For extension, repeat 2 above, locating the square roots to within 0.01 of the answer.
+- For extension, repeat 2 of the above, locating the square roots to within 0.01 of the answer.

 - Graph the squares of numbers from zero to one.